 It was dark by the time Karan and I arrived in Naples.
 I managed to get a power nap on the train but was still a bit tired once outside the train station.
 We took a short walk from the train station to a pastry shop where Karan got a small bite and a drink.
 Afterwards, we took a taxi to the hostel that he managed to book for us while we were on the train.

 The following morning, we set out to explore the city after a restful sleep.
 Like Rome, Naples is an old city that looks as old as it is.
 It’s louder and more crowded than Rome, but it has a lot of character.
 We walked around for a few hours.
-I took many pictures along with way.
+I took many pictures along the way.

 For lunch, Karan wanted to eat at Da Michele Pizzeria at the suggestion of the front desk attendant at the hostel.
 From my understanding, Da Michele is a pizzeria that has been in business since 1870…..shortly after Italy became an independent country.
 I also read that it was featured in the movie “Eat, Pray, Love” with Julia Roberts.